 - Becky from Funky Winkerbean lost her left arm in a drunk driving accident, caused by Wally Winkerbean... her future husband.

 - In Doonesbury, B.D. lost his leg in Iraq.

 - In both 3.5 and 4th editions of Dungeons & Dragons artificers that become reforged remove one of their limbs and replaces it with an artificial one.

 - Often done voluntarily in Cyberpunk 2013/2020 in order to replace it with metal.

 - In Pathfinder, followers of Zon-Kuthon consider this an honor.

 - Fairly standard practice in the Warhammer 40,000 universe, many characters will have their limbs removed and replaced with mechanical devices:

 - Adeptus Mechanicus priests require this of themselves.
 Young adepts will have some augmentation, but still wholly human.
 Skitarii and regular Adepts will have a good few limbs replaced and augmented with bionics.
 Senior Adepts will be more machine than man, and often have replaced all of their limbs (and parts of their brain in extreme cases).

-- The Iron Hands chapter requires the amputation of one of their hands as a rite of initiation, which is replaced with a Bionic replacement.
-This is due to their founder, Ferrus Manus, having slew a dragon by dipping it in lava; the lava fused the dragon's metalic skin to Ferrus's hands.
+- The Iron Hands chapter requires the amputation of one of their hands as a rite of initiation, which is replaced with a bionic replacement.
+This is due to their founder, Ferrus Manus, having slew a dragon by dipping it in lava; the lava fused the dragon's metallic skin to Ferrus's hands.